-Practice Quizzes:
+Chapter Quizzes:

-Each Chapter will have multiple Practice Quizzes to help you test your knowledge of the material.
-The quizzes will be graded.
+Each Chapter will have multiple quizzes to help you test your knowledge of the material.
+The quizzes are graded.
 Students are required to complete each quiz.
 Practice Quizzes will have a 10-minute time limit.
-Each Practice Quiz may be taken as many times as you wish.
+Each Chapter Quiz may be taken twice.

-Please be advised, there will be no points given for quizzes taken after the due date, NO EXCEPTIONS.
+Please be advised, there will be no make-up period given for quizzes since students will have 6 days to complete them, NO EXCEPTIONS.
 Each quiz has 'feedback' embedded that provides the approximate page number where the topic is covered and the correct answer may be ascertained.
 The successful student will research the topic and not simply try to memorize the correct answer for each question.
-Practice Quizzes will be counted as homework when calculating student's overall grade.
+Chapter Quizzes are counted as homework when calculating student's overall grade.